joe-hauns/HyperRUSTY/README.md

 ## Notices

 ### Notice 1: During the preparation of the artifact, we discovered that the first two cases in the Loop Peeling benchmarks (`LP` and `LP_ndet`) contained a minor bug in the model.
 After correcting it, the QBF timings differed from those originally reported in the paper.
+Furthermore, the first ELFP entry is UNSAT (which the paper has in this case with a checkmark, which is a typo).

 ### Notice 2: While preparing the artifact for the Verilog case studies, we discovered that using the `-c` option, even on satisfiable (SAT) results, significantly improves Z3's solver performance.